Kit for Cat: Plot

-The cartoon begins with Sylvester in an alley, strolling past the line of trash cans as if he is at a buffet, trying to find bits of appetizing food; a kitten arrives and starts doing the same, Sylvester yells at him that, "Say, listen, small fry, I'm working this side of the street!
-Now scram!" before he throws the kitten away, adding "Go on, beat it!
-Get lost!"
-The weather is freezing and snowy; Sylvester finds a house and bangs on the door, begging for shelter.
-He falls down, "Please, save a frost-bitten feline from a frozen fate!", when Elmer Fudd answers the door.
+The cartoon begins with Sylvester in an alley, strolling past the line of trash cans as if he is at a buffet, trying to find bits of appetizing food; a kitten arrives and starts doing the same, Sylvester yells at him that this "side of the street' is his before he throws the kitten away.
+The weather is freezing and snowy; Sylvester finds a house and bangs on the door, begging for shelter "Please, save a frost-bitten feline from a frozen fate!", when Elmer Fudd answers the door.
 Elmer sits Sylvester in a comfortable chair near the fireplace and tells the cat to consider this his home.
 More banging on the door is revealed to be the kitten, who also falls down 'frozen' when Elmer opens the door.
-Elmer tells them "Dear me, two cats!
-I'd wike to have a cat awound the house alwight, but I can't keep both of ya...", but he cannot keep both of them.
-He decides to sleep on it and Elmer shows more interest in the kitten, Sylvester tries to act like a baby, but Fudd is disappointed by Sylvester's way of acting when he's grown-up, labelling it "a widicuwous way for a gwown-up cat to behave," and tells him to "act your age".
-Elmer decides "Well, maybe I'd better sweep on it and make up my mind in the morning" much to Sylvester's chagrin, choose in the morning which one gets to stay.
+Elmer tells them that he would like to have a cat around the house but he cannot keep both of them.
+When Elmer shows more interest in the kitten, Sylvester tries to act like a baby, but Fudd is disappointed by Sylvester's way of acting when he's grown-up, labelling it "a widicuwous way for a gwown-up cat to behave," and tells him to "act your age".
+Elmer decides to sleep on it and, much to Sylvester's chagrin, choose in the morning which one gets to stay.

 Sylvester then imagines ways to get rid of his competition; he decides to frame the kitten by pouring all the milk in the fridge on him and then dropping the bottle, making it look like the kitten did it.
 Elmer observes, "What's going on here?
-Did you do that?", Elmer thinks the kitten has done it by accident saying "Aww, the poor wittle fewwa, you must be starved.
-How negwectful of me." because he must be very hungry, and doles out a large meal to him.
+Did you do that?".
+Elmer thinks the kitten has done it by accident because he must be very hungry, and doles out a large meal to him while Sylvester bangs his head in frustration.
 Next, the kitten plays with a ball of string, but Sylvester has tied the end to a stack of glasses and dishes.
-Soon, the kitten pulls enough on the string that the entire stack falls and breaks.
+Soon, the kitten pulls on the string so hard that the entire stack falls and breaks.
 The kitten quickly tries to glue them back together, but Sylvester breaks every one that is fixed.
-It's Sylvester who Elmer catches in the act, and he tells him, "So, bweaking my dishes?
-You're making it vewy much easier for me to make up my mind which one of you to keep!"
-Sylvester points the cat that he is making it very easy for him to make up his mind which of them to keep.
+It's Sylvester who Elmer catches in the act, and he tells him that he is making it very easy for him to make up his mind which of them to keep.